jaeyonglee3/EasyChat/README.md

    ```sh
    nodemon server.ts
    ```
-4. CD into the frontend folder from another terminal and start the React app
+4. CD into the frontend folder from another terminal and start the React app, which you can access at http://localhost:3000/home once up and running
    ```sh
    npm start
    ```